When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 If I have auditioned for the program in the past, can I be seen again this cycle?

 Yes.
-However, applicants who have auditioned twice for the CWRU/CPH MFA Acting Program without being offered admission are discouraged from re-applying to the program.
+However, applicants who have auditioned twice without being offered admission are discouraged from re-applying to the program.

 Who should I get letters of recommendation from, and what should they include?